kaosfere/tempus-challenges/data-engineer-airflow-challenge/README.md

 readability library have been handled already, while any gross failures will be raised up the stack.
 I have made a conscious decision not to unlink our temporary files when we're done with them.
-This will allow them to persist in the scratch-space so they can be examed after potential failures, should that be useful.
+This will allow them to persist in the scratch-space so they can be examined after potential failures, should that be useful.
 This could easily be changed if that's not desired behavior.